yhonatan25/koidu/README.md

 # koidu
-A library to get a poker hand from a given list of poker cards
+A library to get a poker hand from a given list of poker cards.